welkinhealth/slate/source/data_api.html.md

 * `exp` = ISO timestamp when the token should expire (recommended 1 hours from current time)
 * `scope` = A space separated string of scopes

-**Expected POST body fields**
+**Expected body fields**

 * `assertion` = JWT token
 * `grant_type` = `urn:ietf:params:oauth:grant-type:jwt-bearer`

+The body may be form-encoded or JSON.

 #### Scopes

-Scopes limit the types of data and actions that a client can take via the API.
+Scopes limit the types of data and actions that Client can take via the API.
 Scopes are passed as a space separated list when requesting an Access Token.
 For example: `calls.read patients.write assessments.read`

 Each resources has a `read` and a `write` scope.